-Project Westside Retailer Interties
+Westside Retailer Interties Project

-New interties similar to this will be installed in the city's of Santa Clara and Mountain View.
+New interties similar to this will be installed in the cities of Santa Clara and Mountain View.

-This project plans, designs, and constructs two (2) new retailer interties and associated appurtenances, structures, and controls in the City's of Santa Clara and Mountain View.
+This project plans, designs, and constructs two new retailer interties and associated appurtenances, structures, and controls in the cities of Santa Clara and Mountain View.
 The project will accomplish the following objectives: